ananace/matrix-releasetracker/README.md

 The `bin/tracker` binary will track and post updates on new GitHub releases, it requires a `releasetracker.yml` configuration file that it can read and write to.

+Once installed and started, all that's necessary to - currently - run the bot is to open a conversation with it and type `!github <username>`

 Example config:

 ```yaml